 Mercury is the closest planet to the sun.
-But although it boasts the most widely varying temperatures in the solar system, it is not the hottest planet.
-How is this possible?
+But although it boasts the most widely varying temperatures in the solar system, it is not the hottest planet How is this possible?

 Highs and lows

 These variations are relatively long-lived.
 Scientists once thought that Mercury kept a single side perpetually facing the sun, in a condition known as tidal locking.
 Because the planet lies so close to the sun, it could only be studied when it showed the same rocky, cratered face toward Earth, though at different points in its orbit.
-However, further studies revealed that the planet spun very slowly — only three times every two Mercury years, or once every 60 Earth days.
+However, further studies revealed that the planet spins very slowly — only three times every two Mercury years, or once every 60 Earth days.

 Location, location, location